 - Startling Detective Adventure, August 1931

-- Inside Detective, Jan 1945 (Two version; The normal USA civilian version and another specially printed for the Armed Forces)
+- Inside Detective, Jan 1945 (Two versions; The normal USA civilian version and another specially printed for the Armed Forces)

-In addition here is an article about the Los Angeles Lonesome Club I found.
+In addition, I found this article about the Los Angeles Lonesome Club.

 Family Members Affected

 Here’s the list of Family members involved or directly affected